facebook/docusaurus/docs/guides-navigation.md

 ## Secondary On-Page Navigation

-We support secondary on-page navigation so you can more easily see the topics associated with a given document.
+We support secondary on-page navigation so you can quickly see the topics associated with a given document.
 To enable this feature, you need to add the `onPageNav` site configuration [option](api-site-config.md#optional-fields) to your `siteConfig.js`.

 ```js
 {